denkiwakame/Python-ERVO/README.md

 Building requires Cython to be installed; just run `pip install -r requirements.txt` to do so.

-Only tested with Python 3.4 on Ubuntu Linux.
+Only tested with Python 2.7 and 3.4 on Ubuntu Linux.
+At the moment, the setup.py script uses a Linux/Unix-specific method to build the RVO2 library itself, before building the Python wrappers.

 If you have success (or failure) stories, please share them!

 Differences with the C++ version
 --------------------------------